Suspense and Surprise in European Football: Real Matches

-Overall, suspense values, and to a lesser extent surprise values, for La Liga matches involving top teams were substantially below the benchmark range at the start of the sample period.
+Overall, suspense values, and to a lesser extent surprise values, were substantially below the benchmark range at the start of the sample period for La Liga matches, particularly those involving top teams.
 However, both measures have steadily increased over time, with the most pronounced growth observed for Real Madrid and Barcelona.